User Onboarding & Team Formation

 Discover of member invitation

-An industry competition blocks
+An industry competition blocks user invite from other platforms

 The hyper-growth of Lark sounded an alarm to other business platforms inChina, such as WeChat Work (Tencent) and DingDing (BABA).
 Those companies started acting to hinder the path of Lark's expansion.
 They block the spread ofLark's invitation links on their platforms.
 The lagging method of member invitation exacerbated the downstream trend of new users joining